History of Bratislava: 20th century

 After World War I, began dissolution of the Austro-Hungarian Empire.
 U.S. president Woodrow Wilson and the United States played a major role in the establishment of the new Czechoslovak state.
 In a blatant attempt to appeal to the Allies, American Slovaks proposed rename the city "Wilsonovo mesto" (Wilson City), after Woodrow Wilson.

 On 28 October 1918, Czechoslovakia was proclaimed, but its borders were not settled for several months.
 The dominant Hungarian and German population tried to prevent annexation of the city to Czechoslovakia and declared it a free city, while the Hungarian Prime Minister Károlyi protested against the "Czech invasion".
 This Hungarian narrative was debunked by the Slovak National Assembly in 15 November, who pointed out the presence of Slovak soldiers and officers among the legionaries and declared their presence as the "defensive action of the Slovaks themselves, to end the anarchy caused by the flight of the Hungarians."
 The Entente drew a provisional demarcation line, this was revealed to the Hungarian government on 23 December, in the document known as the Vix Note.
 The 33rd regiment arrived from Italy and began to advance on 30 December.
 The minister for the administration of Slovakia, V. Šrobár, requested to negotiate a peaceful surrender of Bratislava to the Czecho-Slovak troops, through sheriff S. Zoch.
 Afterwards, General Piccione ordered the legionaries to enter Bratislava on 1 January 1919, and by 2 January all important civil and military buildings were in Czechoslovak hands.
 The city became the seat of Slovakia's political organs and organizations and became Slovakia's capital on 4 February.
-The (Hungarian) Elisabeth University was originally based here, before becoming the Slovak Comenius University after the Czechoslovakian state requisitioned it on 6 January.
+The (Hungarian) Elisabeth University was originally based here, before becoming the Slovak Comenius University after the Czechoslovak state requisitioned it on 6 January.